riffomonas/RR_R25_2014/research_plan.md

 (www.mothur.org/wiki/Analysis_examples) have become a critical forum for new researchers to learn to use mothur and how it can be applied to diverse research questions.
-These analysis examples have also become the basis for workshops that are have been developed by ourselves and other researchers (see letter of support from Teal).
+These analysis examples have also become the basis for workshops that are have been developed by us and other researchers (see letter of support from Teal).
 Through interacting with other microbiome researchers through these workshops, exchanges on the user forum (www.mothur.org/forum), our mailing list, and data-driven blog (blog.mothur.org) we have developed a unique perspective of who the typical microbiome researcher is.
 This places us in a unique position to lead the proposed project.

-At the University of Michigan, Schloss teaches MICRBIOL 612, "Microbial Informatics".
+At the University of Michigan, Schloss teaches MICRBIOL 612, *Microbial Informatics*.
+All of the lecture materials are available through the course website (microbialinformatics.github.io) and through a GitHub repository (www.github.com/microbialinformatics) where lectures developed using the slidify R package were used to generate reproducible lecture material.
 This course is a forum for teaching microbiologists and immunologists how to program using the R language.
 Each year this course is offered it grows and the representation of women and researchers from other departments have expanded.
 Virtually every class includes an opportunity for students to pair program on a simple exercise and a live coding example by